stevehaworth02/uchicago/README.md

 However, in order for the statistics to be meaningful we must carefully pick the arguments of ggbetweenstats() based on the assumptions of our data.

-In this repository, I justify the arguments I set forth in my coding supplement, I hope you enjoy inspecting my code as much as I loved writing it.
+In this repository, I expand my workflow beyond just wrangling and visualizing, I justify the arguments I set in my coding supplement via statistical tests and do some machine learning, I hope you enjoy inspecting my code as much as I loved writing it.

-## For sake of your time, I've put all figures below, the full statistical work-flow is in uchicago > SupplementPDF > SupplementSubmission_FULL.pdf
+## For sake of your time, I've put all figures below, the full statistical click the hyper-links on top for pdf summaries.
+There are RMD's available as well if you want to reproduce my results

 Here is the photo summary of my work, find the full code in the SupplementSubmission_FULL.pdf